-Welcome to the December 2013 Edition of Cyber News, an ad free, spam free online magazine emanating from Stanley's Studio in Phoenix, Arizona.
-In Cyber News we'll try to pass along some useful tips and information about your computer, the Internet, computer products, digital photography, other related topics, and some stuff that's not related at all.
+Welcome to the March 2014 Edition of Cyber News, an ad free, spam free online magazine emanating from Stanley's Studio in Phoenix, Arizona.
+In Cyber News we'll try to pass along some useful tips and information about your computer, the Internet, computer products, digital photography, other related topics, and some stuff that's not related at all!

 Check out my personal Photo Site.
 You'll see over 1,700 pictures in 41 galleries taken from around the world.
-New photos were added last month to several galleries and you might enjoy viewing the photos this month in the "Odds n Ends" Gallery.
+New photos were added last month to several galleries.
+Turning a normal photo into something else is fun, and that can be accomplished by built-in and optional editor filters.
+The very best, in my opinion, are the Topaz Labs filters.
+You can read about this experience on my Blog and view photos with added effects here.

 If you would like to be notified each month when a new edition of Cyber News is posted, you